Getting tough on abusive coaches a difficult task

 You can start with background checks — attack the problem at its core.
 However, nearly all school districts already conduct these searches and find nothing to indicate a coach poses a risk.
 On top of that, most youth leagues or independent organizations don’t have the funding to purchase background checks.
 Some leagues, desperate for coaches or participation from parents, take anyone with interest in leading a team.

 Strict oversight is another option, but again it’s a question of manpower.
 Can leagues really afford to have supervision at practices or road tournaments?
 Maybe coaches should be subjected to review at the end of every season, giving student-athletes a chance to anonymously grade them or report incidents.
 Fear of retribution, however, might force some of those players to hold back.

 It could be that the best solution is imposing stronger penalties.
 That likely wouldn’t be enough to wade off sexual predators or extremely aggressive coaches, but if it has some impact, even on a microscopic level, it’s worth the effort.

 In the wake of accusations against former AAU President Bobby Dodd, the organization developed two task forces to recommend revisions to its policies.
-What it returned to the AAU with was an impressive list of nearly four dozen changes they thought should be put in place.
+What it presented to the AAU was an impressive list of nearly four dozen changes they thought should be put in place.
 Those included background checks, extensive training and an interesting recommendation that policies be put in place to prevent adults and children from being alone one-on-one.

-It’s a fantastic start, and the AAU says they’ll make every effort to implement all the task forces’ recommendations.
+It’s a fantastic start, and the AAU says it’ll make every effort to implement all the task forces’ recommendations.
 This could serve as a model for other organizations, but it’s also possible other ideas out there will better serve high schools and independent organizations.